PENGASSAN Suspends Strike Over Chevron’s Agbami Oilfield Dispute

 Mr Lumumba Okugbawa, General-Secretary of PENGASSAN made this known to the News Agency of Nigeria (NAN) on Friday in Yenagoa.

-Okugbawa told NAN that the strike had been put on hold following a truce with company’s management on April 15.
+Okugbawa said the strike had been put on hold following a truce with company’s management on April 15.

 According to him, the leadership of PENGASSAN and management of CNL reached an agreement over the matter, making the proposed strike unnecessary.